 The Summer Triangle isn’t one of the officially recognized 88 constellations.
 Like the Big Dipper, it’s what’s called an asterism, a pattern of stars that’s easy to pick out.

-To gauge the size of this signpost star formation, hold a ruler an arm’s length from your eye.
-The ruler pretty much fills the gap between Vega and Altair, the Summer Triangle’s first and second brightest stars, respectively.
+To gauge the size of this signpost star formation, hold a one-foot ruler an arm’s length from your eye.
+The ruler (about 1/3 of a meter) pretty much fills the gap between Vega and Altair, the Summer Triangle’s first and second brightest stars, respectively.

 Like all the stars, the stars of the Summer Triangle rise four minutes earlier every day, or two hours earlier every month.
 Why is this happening?
 It’s happening because Earth is orbiting the sun, and our night sky is pointing out on an ever-changing panorama of stars.

-Around May Day – May 1 – the Summer Triangle will climb over the eastern horizon around local midnight (1 a.m. daylight saving time).
+Around May Day – May 1 – the Summer Triangle will climb over the eastern horizon around local midnight (1 a.m. daylight time).
 When middle to late June comes rolling along, you’ll see the Summer Triangle sparkling in the east at evening dusk – a sure sign of summer’s return to the Northern Hemisphere.